Vyral/base-template/_posts/2018-05-30-the-affordability-index-and-what-it-means-to-you.md

 {% include youtube.html %}

-<center>News reports have said that the affordability index is dropping, but what does this mean to you?</center>
+<center><em>News reports have said that the affordability index is dropping, but what does this mean to you?</em></center>

+&nbsp;

 There has been talk in the news recently about affordability.
 So, we decided we would explain what affordability means and address how it may impact you.
-We hope doing so will assuage any worries you may have. &nbsp;
+We hope doing so will assuage any worries you may have.

 You may have heard that the affordability index is dropping.
 The affordability index is a number which is measured by mortgage rates, interest rates, and pricing. **The news has reported that this index has dropped by about 5%**.